Skip to content

 Graduate Certificate Programs

-CIPA offers three graduate certificate programs, which are open to current graduate students in good academic standing.
+The Cornell Brooks School offers three graduate certificate programs, which are open to current graduate students in good academic standing.
 These certificate programs provide you with specific knowledge and tools for working in the respective area of study.
 The additional credentials that these certificates provide may offer you a competitive edge in your future careers.

 For detailed information about the program requirements, you will want to consult our current Program Handbook.
 For specific information on available courses and how they meet program requirements, please consult the current Course Guide.

 “I was in charge of building the company structure from the ground up.
 Early on, for example, since California’s legislation on driverless trucks was so restrictive, we had to expand our footprint to another state to develop a driverless fleet facility.
 I was tasked with locating a new state with lenient legislation for autonomy.
 It was a rigorous process, but I was able to convince the board and the company to expand into Tucson, Arizona.
 We effectively doubled the team size over the course of a year.
-The experience and the lessons I gained from the collaborative Capstone project from CIPA has certainly helped me a lot throughout the process.”
+The experience and the lessons I gained from the collaborative Capstone project has certainly helped me a lot throughout the process.”

-— Vivian Sun, Cornell MPA Alumni
+— Vivian Sun, Cornell Brooks School MPA Alumni

 Subscribe to Policy in Action